Chronos (2016 video game): Development

 The game was the first title released by Gunfire Games, which was co-founded by David Adams, the founder of Vigil Games who have created the Darksiders series.
 The game was announced on June 11, 2015, during a press conference held by Oculus.
 It was among the first titles unveiled for the Oculus Rift VR headset and it became the headset's launch game when it was released on March 28, 2016.

 In September 2020, THQ Nordic announced an overhauled version of the game named Chronos: Before the Ashes.
-This version of the game removes the VR requirement, and serves as the prequel to Gunfire's Remnant: From the Ashes.
-The game was released for Microsoft Windows, PlayStation 4, Xbox One, Nintendo Switch and Stadia on December 1, 2020.
+This version of the game removes the VR requirement, and serves as the prequel to Gunfire's 2019 game Remnant: From the Ashes.
+Before the Ashes was released for Microsoft Windows, PlayStation 4, Xbox One, Nintendo Switch and Stadia on December 1, 2020.

 Reception

-The game received generally positive reviews according to review aggregator Metacritic.
+The game received generally positive reviews according to review aggregator website Metacritic.
 Critics compared the game to The Legend of Zelda and Dark Souls series.
 Some critics noted that gameplay-wise, the game was traditional but the incorporation of VR elevated the experience.